 We can arrange for Housing Support to be provided to people who are homeless, or at risk of homelessness, or are having difficulty maintaining a tenancy.
 Our Housing Support Officer will carry out an assessment of your support needs and arrange for support to be provided.
 Currently support is provided by The Salvation Army and Aberdeen Foyer.

-Our Housing Support Outreach Service is a free, short term service.
-We can assess your circumstances and give low level housing support to help you resolve a crisis and improve your skills and confidence to take control of your life and make your own decisions about your future.
+We provide short term support to help you resolve a crisis, and improve your skills and confidence, to help you take control of your life and make your own decisions about your future.